aurelieverrot/aurelieverrot/README.md

 ### Hi There 👋

 I am Aurelie (she/her), Software Engineer from California working at Zendesk in the Internationalization (i18n) team, where I maintain and build the tools to provide translations to all Zendesk products.
-I mostly work with Ruby on Rails, but also do a bit of Javascript / React and can work with a JS backend (MongoDB / Node.JS) or Python / Django.
+I mostly work with Ruby on Rails, on the Backend.

+I am also an editor and the English translator for the [WomenOnRails newsletter](https://womenonrailsinternational.substack.com/)

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=4AB197)](https://www.linkedin.com/in/aurelieverrot)